Defense Department Shakes ‘No Easy Day’ Records Request

 WASHINGTON (CN) — The Defense Department does not have to produce records related to its handling of classified material allegedly disclosed in a controversial bestseller about the killing of Osama Bin Laden.

-Tuesday’s ruling stem from a Freedom of Information Act dispute between the department and James Madison Project, a Washington-based government watchdog.
+Tuesday’s ruling stem from a Freedom of Information Act dispute between the department and the James Madison Project, a Washington-based government watchdog.

 It arises from the publication of “No Easy Day: The Firsthand Account of the Mission that Killed Osama Bin Laden,” a memoir by Matt Bissonnette, under the pen name Mark Owen, who participated in the mission.